 All these symptoms can add up to a very uncomfortable and frustrated you.

-How can I ease my IBS symptoms?
+How can I ease my Irritable Bowel Symptoms?

 Firstly, go to the GP and get a diagnosis.
 We can’t stress this enough.
 They may also refer you to a nutritionist to help with figuring out your diet.

 Secondly, there's hot water bottles, sleep, peppermint and so on - we cover these in this blog post here.

 But the main, and most important thing to do, is to understand your own personal version of Irritable bowel so that you can minimise (or even eliminate) the pain altogether, rather than just ‘live’ with it.